Clicky

 This post may contain affiliate links.
 See my privacy policy for details.

-If you love a flavor packed rice dish with some good spice and heat to it, you are going to have to try making Jollof rice!
-This recipe comes to you thanks to Kwaku Boateng, the defensive lineman from the Edmonton Eskimo’s football team – and it’s one of my new favorites!
+If you love a flavorful rice dish with a bit of spice and heat, you have to try making Jollof rice!
+Kwaku Boateng, the defensive lineman from the Edmonton Eskimo football team, shared this recipe — and it’s one of my new favorites!

 red checkered tablecloth underneath a bowl of Jollof rice with chickpeas garnish with parsley